Danny-CA/Hydrogen-Atoms-Simulator/README.md

 ## Hydrogen Atoms Simulator: Behavior Under Heat and Cold
 This is the final project of the subject Modeling and Simulation of the [<ins>Escuela Nacional de Estudios Superiores UNAM campus Morelia </ins>](https://www.enesmorelia.unam.mx).
+This project is carried out by students of the Bachelor's Degree in Technologies for Information in the Sciences.

 ## Members and Contact
 * Erika Monserrat Correa Hernández | erikacorreahdezenes@gmail.com